2021 Redfish World Series Rules

 XVIII.
 Angler Code of Conduct:

-- All anglers are expected to practice, compete, and comport themselves in an honorable manner and to continually use their best efforts to demonstrate professionalism, ethical behavior, sportsmanship, and integrity in support of the sport of professional redfishing and the values of the RWS.
+- All anglers are expected to practice, compete, and comport themselves in an honorable manner and to continually use their best efforts to demonstrate professionalism, ethical behavior, sportsmanship, and integrity in support of the sport of professional competitive redfishing and the values of the RWS.